 Where to Buy Activated Charcoal

-When selecting activated charcoal for any of the uses above, it’s vital that you know what it’s made from.
-Not all activated charcoal supplements are created equally.
+When selecting activated charcoal products for any of the uses above, it’s vital that you know the charcoal’s source.
+Not all activated charcoal supplements are equal.

 Artificial sweeteners are loaded with chemicals, and frankly it doesn’t make sense to take activated charcoal to rid your body of chemicals and toxins if it’s loaded with chemicals.
-Sweeten it naturally if desired with fresh juice or one of the natural sweeteners I recommend.
+Sweeten it naturally if desired with fresh juice or a natural sweetener.